Why Is My Newborn Crying When Feeding & How to Calm

 • Paced bottle-feeding: This technique involves feeding your baby in response to their hunger cues rather than on a strict schedule or encouraging them to finish a set amount of milk.
 It allows the baby to control the pace of feeding, which can help reduce overfeeding and minimize fussiness during and after feeds.

-• Recognize hunger cues: use responsive feeding practices and watch for early signs of hunger, such as rooting or sucking on hands, and focus on feeding your baby before they become overly upset.
+• Recognize hunger cues: Use responsive feeding practices and watch for early signs of hunger, such as rooting or sucking on hands, and focus on feeding your baby before they become overly upset.

 • Establish a calm environment: Feed your baby in a quiet, dimly lit space to minimize distractions and promote good sleep habits.

-• Look after yourself:Coping with an infant’s constant crying can be overwhelming.
+• Look after yourself: Coping with an infant’s constant crying can be overwhelming.
 Ask for help, take short breaks when needed, and consider parent coaching for guidance and support.
-Always handle your baby gently and never shake.1
+Always handle your baby gently and never shake them.2

 • Use soothing methods: Try swaying, rocking, singing, or providing skin-to-skin contact as calming techniques.
 These can help your baby relax and fall asleep safely after feeding.

-• Check for other needs: Ensure your baby’s diaper is clean and they are not too hot or cold.
+• Check for other needs: Ensure your baby’s diaper is clean and that they are not too hot or cold.

 • Check milk temperature: If a baby is crying during feeding, checking the milk temperature is important, as it can contribute to fussiness.